Ballganda/css-server-blacklist/README.md

 # CS:S-server-blacklist

-This is my server blacklist file to block the giant cess pool of fake servers that started to appear is CS:S in 2023
+This is my STRICT server blacklist file to block the giant cess pool of fake servers that started to appear is CS:S in 2023 In this STRICT version I also blacklisted any server over 160 ping, nonsteam advertising servers, and v34/92 advertising servers.

 I will update as I notice my browser filling up again with trash.